 Make an Offer

-Step 4 of the home buying process is to make an offer.
 Your real estate agent will give you guidance on your offer.
 Not only will you be making an offer but it will also include things you want from the seller.
 These things may include but are not limited to a portion of your closing cost and home warranty.
-These request are referred to as seller concessions.
+These requests are referred to as seller concessions.
 Your agent will prepare for you and review with you before you sign, the offer to purchase and contract.
 After you are content with your offer your agent will present it to the seller’s agent.
 The seller’s agent will present it to the seller.
-The seller may accept it as is or make a counter offer.
+The seller may accept it as is or make a counteroffer.
 This could go back and forth until you both agree on terms you are both happy with.
-Once the contract has signatures you are really close to home ownership!
+Once the contract has signatures you are really close to homeownership!